jadecobra/python_tdd_exercises/source/truth_table/projects/elevator.rst

 :red:`closed`  :red:`NOT set`  :red:`NOT pushed`  :red:`OFF`
 =============  ==============  =================  ================

-I want to add a failsafe to stop the Microwave if it gets too hot.
+I want to add a failsafe to stop the elevator if it gets too hot.
 The inputs will then be

 * is the door open?
 * is the timer set?
 * was the start button pushed?
-* is the microwave too hot?
+* is the elevator too hot?

 and the :ref:`truth table` for when the door is :green:`open` and the timer is :green:`set` will be